LucaPrete/gerrit-counter/src/main/resources/Documentation/config.md

 Description
 -----------
-The plugin allows to track the number of clones for one or more Gerrit repositories on a PostreSQL database.
+The plugin allows to track the number of clones, fetches and pulls operations for one or more Gerrit repositories on a PostreSQL database.

 The user can activate the plugin either for all the Gerrit repositories or for just for few of them.
 The user can also choose custom DB name and table structures.